cybertraining-dsc/sp21-599-356/project/index.md

 In this project, the Natural Gas(NG) supply amount of South Korea, which relies on imports for much of its energy sources, is forecasted using deep learning methods.
 Datasets from various fields such as weather and prices of other energy resources are used as training datasets through data-preprocessing and are trained using the multi-layer perceptron(MLP) with long short-term memory(LSTM), using Tensorflow.
 In addition, a combination of the dataset from various factors is used for training scenario-wise, and the results are compared and analyzed.

+Contents

+{{< table_of_contents >}}

 {{% /pageinfo %}}

 **Keywords:** Natural Gas, forecasting, MLP with LSTM, Tensorflow, various dataset.

 ## 1. Introduction

 South Korea relies on foreign imports for 92.8 percent of its energy resources as of the first half of 2020 [^1].
 Among the energy resources, the Korea Gas Corporation(KOGAS) imports Liquified Natural Gas(LNG) from around world and supplies it to power generation plants, gas-utility companies and city gas companies throughout the country [^2].
 It produces and supplies NG, in order to ensure stable gas supply for the nation.
 And it operates LNG storage tanks at LNG acquisition bases which can store LNG during the season when city gas demand is low and replenish LNG during winter when demand is higher than supply [^3].

 The wholesale charges consist of raw material costs (LNG introduction and incidental costs) and gas supply costs [^4].
 Therefore, the forecasting NG demand/supply will not only help establish an optimized mid-to-long-term plan for the introduction of LNG, but also stable NG supply and economic effects.